Representation stability and finite linear groups: Introduction

 \begin{example} The category $\SI(R)$ is a complemented category whose monoidal structure is the orthogonal direct sum.
 The complement of a symplectic submodule $W$ of a symplectic $R$-module $(V, \ialg)$ is $W^{\perp} = \Set{$v \in V$}{$\ialg(v,w)=0$ for all $w \in W$}$.
 A generator is $R^2$ equipped with the standard symplectic form. \end{example}

 \begin{remark} The category $\VI(R)$ is not a complemented category.
 However, there is a forgetful functor $\Psi\colon \VIC(R) \rightarrow \VI(R)$.
-If $M$ is a finitely generated $\VI(R)$-module, then it is easy to see that the pullback $\Psi^{\ast}(M)$ is a finitely generated $\VIC(R)$-module which can be analyzed using the technology we will discuss below. \end{remark}
+If $R$ is a finite ring and $M$ is a finitely generated $\VI(R)$-module, then the pullback $\Psi^{\ast}(M)$ is a finitely generated $\VIC(R)$-module (see the proof of Theorem~\ref{maintheorem:vinoetherian} in \S\ref{section:noetherianvect}) which can be analyzed using the technology we will discuss below.
+A similar remark applies to $\tV(R)$ and $\wV(R)$. \end{remark}

 \paragraph{Asymptotic structure theorem.} The following theorem generalizes the aforementioned asymptotic structure theorem for $\FI$-modules.